 Critical processes, functions and areas are described and documented in respect of division of responsibility, risks and controls.
 The necessary instructions, procedures and manuals are produced, updated and communicated to the relevant staff to ensure that they have up-to-date knowledge and adequate tools.
 The measures are aimed at integrating risk management in the company's day-to-day procedures.
 Compliance with policies, guidelines and instructions is monitored on an ongoing basis.
 Employees are given frequent training to ensure that they have required expertise.
-In 2009 particular emphasis was placed on internally reviewing and assuring processes for the closing of the accounts and financial reporting, funding, new lettings and renegotiations, projects, purchasing and remuneration.

-In addition to the external audit performed in 2009, the company also performed an internal assessment of compliance and controls in critical processes.
+In 2010, all of the company's critical processes were subject to an internal review.
+In addition to the external audit performed in 2010, the company also performed an internal assessment of compliance and controls in critical processes.